Collection relating to the service of Fergus Robert Cox, 1915-1917 - Part 6

 not permitted, but this did not

-succeed and we only read the day
+succeed and we only had the days

 spent idly aboard; a few who were

-more determined than others lowered
+more determined than others, lowered

 a life boat and threatened to row